 She saw herself

-She had completely zoned out in her thoughts, thus when the sexta suddenly started to maunder in his sleep, Neliel blinked rather unprepared.
+She had completely zoned out in her thoughts, thus when the sexta suddenly started to grumble in his sleep, Neliel blinked rather unprepared.
 Regardless of her short daze, as soon as she had remarked the sweat dampening his forehead she could tell that this was no ordinary pain.
 His whole expression was drawn stiff, sharp teeth gritting and creases forming on the corners of the sea-green tattoos as his eyes were shut tight in distress.
-Neliel drew closer to him, round honey eyes engulfed in curiosity about the sexta's obvious hallucination in his sleep.
+Neliel drew closer to him, round honey eyes engulfed in curiosity about the sexta's apparent hallucination in his sleep.

 One simple word, and all the mild interest the green haired girl had garnered for him was ruined.
 Instead, an inexplicable irritation surged inside her mood as Neliel narrowed her eyes.
 She glowered him.